Atomox/docker-lemp/readme.md

 ## Drush for Drupal 8
 Drush is built in the `PHPFPM` container.
 When you `docker exec` into that container, you can run drush commands as normal.
+We add the mysql-client to the php container, so drush can communicate with the mysql container, and run mysql commands in general.